top of page

 Care for your physical and mental health as one.

-Mimente, an online therapy service based in mexico, identified a unique opportunity to provide Latin Americans in the US with therapist who share a cultural bachground and language as their patients.
+Mimente, an online therapy service based in Mexico, identified a unique opportunity to provide Latin Americans in the US with therapists who share a cultural background and language as their patients.

-Mimente asked us to design a mental healthcare offering for members of the Latinx community in the United States to aid Mi Mente in expanding to the US Market.
+Mimente asked us to design a mental health service for members of the Latine community in the United States to aid them in expanding to US markets.

 Empathy Interviews

-After doing background research on the problem space we conducted 10+ empathy interviews with Latines, people who use mental health services, and people who work in mental health services during our empathy stage.
-Here are some nuggets from our interviews, hover on them to see what key finding they led us to:
+After doing background research on the problem space, we conducted 10 empathy interviews with people who identify as one or more of the following: Latino/a/e, people who use mental health services, and people who work in mental health services.

 Personas

-Because we identified that family is central to Latin Culture and attitudes towards mental health we created a family of personas.
-We identified that gender and generation was a huge factor in someone’s relationship and level of comfort towards therapy.
+We created a family of personas after identifying family as central to Latin Culture and attitudes towards mental health.
+We identified that gender and generation were huge factors in someone’s attitude towards therapy.

 Laura is a mother who moved to the US in her late 20s.
 She speaks English and Spanish, but only speaks the latter in her household.
 She grew up in a tight-knit community where mental health was never discussed and heavily stigmatized.

-After doing some large scale brain storming we prototyped design for each of our personas.
+After doing some large scale brainstorming we prototyped a design for each of our personas.

-Hover on them to see how the prototype aids the persona to connect with mental healthcare.
+Hover on each prototype to understand how it connects each persona with mental healthcare.

 Laura is skeptical of therapy and believes that it is not for her.
 She would never pay to go to therapy, but could potentially be open to her children seeing one if they really needed it.